Splatter Farm

 Splatter Farm is a 1987 horror film directed by the Polonia Brothers and starring them along with Todd Smith.

 Plot

 Twin brothers Alan and Joseph spend the summer visiting their Aunt Lacey at her secluded, run-down property, not knowing that she has a necrophilic attraction to her deceased husband, whose body she keeps in her house, and that her farmhand Jeremy dismembers local townsfolk and stores their body parts in the barn for uses later on.

 Production

 Splatter Farm was part of the direct-to-video movement of the 1980s, which allowed film-makers with limited resources the ability to market their product.

 Release

-The film was released on VHS in 1987 by Donna Michele Productions, and again on DVD by Camp Motion Pictures, in 2007, in a somewhat modified format.
-A review on DVDTalk.com stated that the film had "an audacity that was startling in a film made by teenagers."
+The film was released on VHS in 1987 by Donna Michele Productions, and again on DVD by Camp Motion Pictures in 2007 in a somewhat modified format.
+A review on DVD Talk stated that the film had "an audacity that was startling in a film made by teenagers."

+Reception

+The film is said to have been deliberately shot so as to seem amateurish.